veklang/compiler/docs/ir/README.md

 - all temporaries are defined before use
 - no instruction relies on source-level control-flow semantics

-Ownership operations may initially be absent for unsupported heap-backed features.
-Once a feature is emitted, its required ownership operations must be present in emittable IR rather than inferred by the C emitter.
+Once a heap-backed feature is emitted, its required ownership operations must be present in emittable IR rather than inferred by the C emitter.